Monicalr0/xkcd-case-website/README.md

 # xkcd-case-website by Minyi Ma
 This is the technical case study assigned by Stratus360.
 Due to personal circumstances I was not able to commmit the too much time in the project, so sorry for submitting at the last hour and some orgnizing issue or imperfect part of this project.
 But I've implemented all the required features (including bonus) and write down my thoughts about the potential improvement I can make in the future.

+### Bug fix on 2021/06/12
+Sorry for making changes after the submission deadline.
+I just realized that my chrome extension was helping me resolved CORS issue which I thought already solved by middleware but actually not.
+TO actually solve this, I made a change to how I sned the request, not it works without extension.
+The extension was kept open before so I didn't realized the issue until today I tried to show the website on my phone.

 ## Deployed Website:
 The link to the website deployed using Heroku can be found at: https://damp-shelf-27004.herokuapp.com.
 Here my assumption is it will start by a welcoming page, then by clicking random or input comic strips to the URL, the user will be redirect to corresponding comic strips page.